 There’s been enough talk in the media this month about people wanting to round us gays up, put us in camps, beat us straight, take our rights away and otherwise treat us worse than animals.
 That’s not what this post is about.
-Instead, I want to think about the casual, everyday homophobia that is so ingrained in our culture that the people who espouse it don’t even realise that they are actually being homophobic to begin with.
-Most of those people, if you called them homophobes, would be very distressed and upset and argue vehemently that they are pro-gay, and support equal rights.
+Instead, I want to think about the casual, everyday homophobia ingrained in our culture.
+Behaviour people don’t even realise is homophobic.
+Behaviour by people who, if you called them homophobes, would argue vehemently they are pro-gay and support equal rights.

 What am I talking about?
 Well let’s start with a forum discussion about safe sex.
-The question was asked about when a condom is or isn’t appropriate in fiction.
-As an author, how this matter is addressed is important.
-Some publishing houses have concrete rules for when a condom must be used, even if it doesn’t fit with the arc of the story.
-One author I spoke to told me about a scene she’d written where the character has unprotected sex and it’s a pivotal plot-point.
+With a conversation about when a condom is appropriate in fiction.
+As an author, this is addressed is important.
+Some publishers have rules about condom use, even if it doesn’t fit the story arc.
+One author told me about a scene she’d written where the character has unprotected sex and it’s a pivotal plot-point.
 Imagine her dismay when she saw her publisher had altered the scene to include a condom.
 Cue hasty re-write.

-I’m a realist, I want to write real, flawed characters.
-We all know we should use protection for certain activities, but I think we all know that not everyone does, for one reason or another.
-To my mind it’s just absurd to read a scene with a hot, hasty hook-up in a locker room or an alleyway or wherever someone might not be expecting to get their end away, and yet at the crucial moment someone has a condom handy.
+I’m a realist.
+I want to write real, flawed characters.
+We all know when we should use protection, but we all know that not everyone does.
+To my mind it’s absurd to read a scene with a hot, hasty hook-up in a locker room or an alleyway and yet at the crucial moment someone has a condom handy.
 You’re in the shower at the gym but what, there was a condom wrapped up in your towel, or in your gym shorts?
 As if.

-Books are not morality plays, you don’t have to sermonise to the reader.
+Books are not morality plays.
+Authors don’t have to sermonise to the reader.
 No-one has to tell you that murder is bad when you’re reading a slasher, do they?
-That being said, however, I do think that we have a moral responsibility to consider safe sex.
+That being said, I do think we have a moral responsibility to consider safe sex.
 And really, how many words does it take to write a condom in where it’s appropriate?
-About 4? (“He snagged a condom…”)
+About 4?

-But what does this have to do with homophobia?
-I’ll tell you.
+What does this have to do with homophobia?
 Because part of that discussion got onto gay and straight representations of safe sex.
-(Okay, I admit, I started it).
-As a rule, straight people engage in risky sex constantly in fiction.
+Straight people engage in risky sex constantly in fiction.
 It’s not just fiction, either.
-In straight porn condoms are almost never used, for front or back penetration.
-For gay porn, they always are.
-That’s a staggering double-standard.
-The insinuation, of course, is that you’re going to catch something from gay sex that you’re not from straight sex.
+In straight porn condoms are almost never used, for vaginal or anal penetration.
+For gay porn, they almost always are.
+That’s a staggering double standard.
+The insinuation is you’re going to catch something from gay sex that you’re not from straight sex.
 The AIDS iceberg looms large.

 Now we all know that’s a nonsense.
 New infection rates of HIV are highest and growing among the heterosexual populations of the world.
 But to read fiction, you’d think the only thing you can catch from straight sex is babies.
-Whenever straight couples do address unprotected sex in fiction, it’s usually in the context of, “it’s okay, I’m on the pill”.
-And there are, of course, a multitude of other sexually-transmitted nasties out there that – again – anyone can catch.
-But they never get mentioned, do they?
-I’ve yet to read a story where someone gets chlamydia, for example.
-It’s HIV or nothing, it seems.
+Whenever straight couples do address unprotected sex in fiction, it’s usually in the context of, “it’s okay, I’m on the pill.”

-One person in that discussion did recall an author who writes about safe sex between her straight characters, but—and this really blew me away—she thinks that author probably does that “because she’s got a gay son, so she’s more aware of the risks.”
+One person in that discussion did recall an author who writes safe sex between her straight characters, but—and this really blew me away—she thinks that author probably does that “because she’s got a gay son, so she’s more aware of the risks.”
 I had to step away from that one before I said something I’d regret.
-What that person was basically saying was that only gay people (need to) know about safe sex; that safe sex between the straight characters was an anomaly explained by the fact that lurking in the background is a gay man, with a gay man’s sensibilities about this issue.
+What that person was basically saying was that only gay people (need to) know about safe sex.
+That safe sex between the straight characters was an anomaly explained by the fact that lurking in the background was a gay man, with a gay man’s sensibilities.

 It makes me want to scream.

-GFY should be about the connection between two characters, intense enough to make them re-evaluate everything they thought they wanted.
+GFY should be about a connection between two characters intense enough to make them re-evaluate everything they thought they wanted.
 It should be deep and meaningful and significant.
 It should not be about turning away from an entire gender because of a few bad apples.

 I read a GFY recently that was exactly that.
-Worse, when the MCs make the decision (spur of the moment, admittedly) to do away with condoms, they do so based on the fact that one of them had been tested, and one had been celibate.
-Well yes he had, except for sleeping with his (by then, ex-) wife, who, he was well aware, had whored round for the last couple of years of their marriage.
-But again, that’s straight sex, so you don’t catch anything from that, right?
+Worse, when the MCs made the decision (spur of the moment, admittedly) to do away with condoms, they did so based on the fact that one of them had been tested, and one had been celibate.
+Celibate except for sleeping with his (by then, ex-) wife, that was.
+And he was well aware she cheated on him for the last couple of years of their marriage.
+But again, that’s straight sex, so you don’t catch anything from it, right?

-There is a hypocrisy to such attitudes that really, really grates.
-And the sad thing is that the people voicing these opinions I genuinely believe don’t realise the implications of what they’re saying.
-They’d be mortified if I turned round and pointed out just how offensive their comments are.
-Not even all us gays get it, I saw a glowing review of the book I’ve just ranted about on a well-respected blog, run by a gay man, who called it “gay for you at its best”.
+The hypocrisy in such attitudes really, really grates.
+And the sad thing is the people voicing these opinions don’t realise the implications of what they’re saying.
+They’d be mortified if I pointed out how offensive their comments are.
+Not even all us gays get it.
+I saw a glowing review of the book I’ve just mentioned, on a well-respected blog run by a gay man, who called it “gay for you at its best.”
 I consider it GFY at its worst.

 Another gripe of mine can best be summarised by the expression sweet boys.
 I swear, if I never read that again it will be too soon.
 It’s become ubiquitous in certain circles to refer to a gay male couple of any age.
 I particularly hate this one because it infantalises queer couples and, by extension, queer sexuality.
-It’s like they haven’t grown up yet.
 Like a fully-fledged and rounded relationship between two grown men is something that people go “awww, bless,” over.
 I’m sorry, that’s just condescending.

 I’m in the second category.
-Yes I’m the first to point out that we’ve made our own ghettos and we really need to think about getting out of them, but the fact remains that there are precious few places as it is where we can go and be ourselves without constantly looking over our shoulders or garnering unwanted attention—however positively meant—just because we’re indulging in the odd PDA.
-There was a bar in Manchester’s gay village that I used to frequent all the time in my first year living in the city, but it got overtaken by the straights.
-It started with groups of women on a Friday and Saturday night.
-When they were welcomed, they returned with their boyfriends; they extended those visits through the week.
-It got to a point where midweek you’d find whole crowds of straight people who’d come in after work for a couple of drinks.
+Yes I’m the first to point out we’ve made our own ghettos and we really need to think about getting out of them, but the fact remains that there are precious few places where we can go and be ourselves without constantly looking over our shoulders or garnering unwanted attention—however positively meant—just because we’re indulging in the odd PDA.

 I think Cassandra Clare got it right in her latest Mortal Instruments offering, where Alec is explaining to his sister how he feels about people’s reactions since he came out.
 He says “it’s not a single stab wound that you can protect me from, but a thousand little paper cuts every single day.”
 Stupid, offhand comments and actions that the people who drop them often don’t even realise are offensive or even downright cruel.
 Belittling our relationships, insinuating that we’re rife with disease, invading our spaces and suggesting that we’re somehow lacking, or immature, or damaged.
 We’re none of those things.
 We’re just ordinary people trying to live and love in a world that doesn’t understand and often rejects who we are offhand.
 A little thought could go a long way towards making that experience a hell of a lot easier.